Minimum Cow Protection Standards ISKCON LAW 507

 Forcing cows to lie in sloppy, filthy pens.

-Forcing calves to nurse on cows which have been lying in manure.
+Forcing calves to nurse on cows that have been lying in manure.

 IV.
 FEEDING